 Learning Activities SummaryLecture topics (provisional)

-Week 1 Nuclear crisis in Japan: World risk society in the Anthropocene
+Week 1 Nuclear crisis: World risk society Japan

-Week 2 Development and the question of core and periphery
+Week 3 The question of core and periphery

-Week 3 Industrial pollution: Minamata – The question of modernity
+Week 4 Industrial pollution: Minamata – the question of modernity

 Week 6 Education for Sustainable Development (ESD)

 Week 7 Youth and the question of sustainability

 Week 10 Asian Century: Australia’s significance for a sustainable Asia